We are currently accepting applications for the January 2026 cohort. Applications will be open Nov. 3-16.

-Over 50 million people in the U.S. — about 1 in 7 — are experiencing a mental illness, yet there is only 1 mental health provider for every 350 individuals in the U.S. This shortage of providers contributes to nearly 55% of adults with mental illness receiving no treatment.
+Nearly 60 million people in the U.S. — about 1 in 5 — experience mental illness, yet the country has only one mental health provider for every 340 people.
+This shortage of providers contributes to over 122 million people living in a mental health workforce shortage area.

 Program Overview

-The National Mental Health Workforce Acceleration Collaborative (NMHWAC) aims to increase the number of qualified licensed mental health and substance use treatment clinicians, while increasing diversity in client-facing positions.
+This initiative aims to expand access to mental health care by increasing the number of qualified licensed clinicians who can provide mental health and substance use treatment to clients, while also building a workforce that better represents and understands the communities it serves.
 This program launched in September 2023 in Colorado and Georgia, expanding in May 2024 to include southern California, Hawaii and Washington.
+In October 2024, the program was introduced in the Northwest region, comprising Oregon and southwest Washington.

 Program Goals